 - 1 tablespoon unsalted butter at room temperature to ensure it melts quickly

 - 3-5 tablespoons unsweetened cocoa powder top quality, Scharffen Berger is my choice

-- In a saucepan, pour the cream and drizzle the honey.
+- In a saucepan, pour the heavy cream and drizzle the cognac or honey or other preferred liqueur.
 On a low heat, bring just to a bowl, and then immediately follow the next step.

 - Pour one-third of the hot cream mixture over the chocolate in the metal bowl.
 Work quickly with a silicone spatula as the chocolate melts from the heat of the cream mixture.
 Mix until you obtain a smooth and glossy finish.
 Gradually add the remaining cream mixture ensuring the emulsion remains until the chocolate has completely melted and is smooth.

 - Immediately as the butter and mix with the warm chocolate allow the butter to melt completely, incorporating itself with the chocolate.
 You've created ganache!

 - Now, add the finely chopped praline to the ganache.
 Add as much or as little as you prefer.
 Mix with the ganache until all combined.

 - Set the metal bowl with the ganache combined with praline to the side on the counter and allow to come to room temperature.
 When cool, cover with plastic wrap and let set at room temperature for at least two hours, ideally overnight, to harden, until it is firm enough to scoop.
 (See the image of my hardened ganache that sat overnight.
 (When the ganache has set, it can be refrigerated for up to 2 days, so don't be afraid to plan ahead!)